 Weekdays begin with volunteerism.
 Activities include reading to children at the Kent District Library, packing food with Feeding America West Michigan, and planning game nights at an assisted living facility.

-Sundays mark the time for attending mass at the local Catholic church and greeting families, Faith Formation students, and community members.
+Sunday is set aside for attending mass at the local Catholic church and greeting families, Faith Formation students, and community members.

-The cracks in time between scheduled events fill up fast with campaign, travel, reading, knitting, and social outings with friends.
+The cracks in time between scheduled events fill up fast with campaign, travel, reading, and social outings with friends.

 Of course, Lisa, a tuxedo-colored cat, prowls into the picture now and again, too.

-Despite maintaining a jam-packed calendar, Delaney will find a way to pencil you in.
+Despite maintaining a jam packed calendar, Delaney will find a way to pencil you in.

 “I like people,” Delaney said.
 “I’ve got to stay lively.”